chamod-github/Weather-Hat/README.md

 # Weather Hat

-Program to figure out which hat to wear based on the weather
+Program to figure out which hat to wear based on the weather using the [MetaWeather API](https://www.metaweather.com/)

 ## Screenshot